 There are two types of employee benefits, mandated and optional.
 By law, banks must provide mandated benefits.
 The mandated benefits include Social Security, Medicare, unemployment insurance, and workers' compensation.
 Optional benefits are not mandated.
-If offered, however, optional benefits must meet certain requirements.
+If offered, however, optional benefits may be subject to certain requirements.
 If requirements are not met, the bank could incur lawsuits, penalties, and excise taxes.
 Optional benefits include

-• group health plans.
+- group health plans.

 - disability insurance.

 - life insurance.

 - retirement plans.

 - flexible compensation (cafeteria plans).

-- leave
+- leave.

-The board ultimately is responsible for all decisions relating to the cost and scope of the bank's employee benefits.
-The board also is responsible for overseeing management's administration of benefits and fulfillment of fiduciary responsibilities.
-If the board determines the bank should provide its employees with a group health plan or a retirement plan, then the board should ensure the bank's fiduciary responsibilities are met.36
+The board ultimately should be responsible for all decisions relating to the cost and scope of the bank's employee benefits.
+The board also should be responsible for overseeing management's administration of benefits and fulfillment of fiduciary responsibilities.
+If the board determines the bank should provide its employees with a group health plan or a retirement plan, then the board should ensure the bank's fiduciary responsibilities are met.